jonashcroft/Nowify/README.md

 To do this, navigate to Netlify > Site Settings > Build & Deploy > Environment

-Under 'Environment variables', add two fields.
-The 'Keys' can be found in the `env.sample` file and the values will be the Client ID and Client Secret, respectively.
+Under _Environment variables_, add two fields.
+The _Keys_ can be found in the `env.sample` file and the values will be the _Client ID_ and _Client Secret_, respectively.

 Hit save.